All posts

 How do I debug failing ChatGPT App tests?

 Run "pnpm test:e2e --ui" to open Playwright in debug mode with a visual interface.
 You can step through tests, inspect the DOM, and see screenshots at each step.
-For unit tests, use "pnpm test --reporter=verbose" for detailed output.
-Sunpeak's testing infrastructure makes debugging straightforward.
+For unit tests, use "pnpm test --reporter=verbose" for detailed output. sunpeak's testing infrastructure makes debugging straightforward.